GitbookIO/micro-analytics/README.md

 ##### Common Parameters

 Every query for a specific website can be executed using a time range.
-Every following GET request thus takes the two following optional query string parameters :
+Every following GET request thus takes the two following optional query string parameters:

 Name | Type | Description | Default | Example
 ---- | ---- | ---- | ---- | ----
 `start` | Date | Start date to query a range | none | `"2015-11-20T12:00:00.000Z"`
 `end` | Date | End date to query a range | none | `"2015-11-21T12:00:00.000Z"`

-The dates can be passed either as :
+The dates can be passed either as:
  - ISO (RFC3339) `"2015-11-20T12:00:00.000Z"`
  - UTC (RFC1123) `"Fri, 20 Nov 2015 12:00:00 GMT"`

 ##### Common Aggregation Response Values

-Except for `GET /:website`, every response to a GET request will contain the two following values :
+Except for `GET /:website`, every response to a GET request will contain the two following values:

 Name | Type | Description
 ---- | ---- | ----